Mahrukh-Adeel/taxpal-clone/README.md

 # TaxPal Clone
-This is my attempt at the TaxPal website
+This is my attempt at the TaxPal website for Bytewise fellowship

 ### Completion Status:
 The site is currently incomplete, I am trying to finish it ASAP.